OpenSecuritySummit/oss2018/content/outcomes/tracks/Threat-Model/working-sessions/TM-value.md

 ---
-title        : SAMMv2 Measurement Model
-type         : outcome
-session_type : user-session    # working-session, user-session, product-sesssion
+title        : How do you define and measure the value of Threat Modeling? type         : outcome session_type : user-session    # working-session, user-session, product-sesssion technology   :
-technology   :